TheUsefulNerd/Cold-Email-Generator/README.md

 # 📧 Cold Mail Generator

-A cold email generator for service companies using Groq, Langchain, and Streamlit.
+A cold email generator for job seekers using Groq, Langchain, and Streamlit.
 This tool allows users to input the URL of a company's careers page, extracting job listings and generating personalized cold emails.

 ## Features